Asshole (song): Song information

 In a 2008 appearance on The Opie and Anthony Show, comedian Louis CK claimed that Leary stole his "I'm an asshole" routine, which was then expanded upon and turned into a hit song by Leary.
 On a later episode of the same show, Leary challenged this assertion by claiming that he (Leary) co-wrote the song with Chris Phillips.

-The song was adapted by Leary for use in a Holsten Pils advertisement on British TV which was against drunk driving.
-Leary appeared in the advert which is about a man who drinks and drives with his family in the car.

-In 1999, a Dutch version ('Eikel') was recorded by the Dutch comedy duo 'Lebbis en Jansen'.

 Reception

-The song became a minor hit in the United States, with the music video gaining airplay on MTV and MuchMusic in a censored form.
+In North America, the music video for "Asshole" received airplay on MTV and MuchMusic in a censored form.
 In Australia, the song became a hit; it reached No. 2 on the ARIA Singles Chart, ended 1994 as Australia's 26th most successful single, earned a Platinum sales certification, and was voted No. 1 on the Triple J Hottest 100 poll of 1993.
 The song also found some success in New Zealand, where it peaked at No. 22 on the RIANZ Singles Chart, and in the United Kingdom, reaching No. 58 on the UK Singles Chart in January 1996.

-Later version
+Later versions

 On August 3, 2016, Leary appeared on the US talk show The Late Late Show with James Corden, during which he performed an updated version of the song in character as Bill Clinton, in duet with James Corden playing a caricature of US Presidential candidate Hillary Clinton and criticizing rival candidate Donald Trump.
 For broadcast, the "-hole" part of the title was bleeped, a fact that is discussed by Leary and Corden during the song.

+Leary and Jimmy Fallon performed a version with updated lyrics on The Tonight Show Starring Jimmy Fallon on January 23, 2025.